What is camp really about?

 Some will say friendship, and certainly we know of some wonderful friendships formed on camps which have lasted and blossomed over the years, benefiting not only the campers but also the churches to which they belong.

 Some will say fun.
 Well, we certainly do have fun, with something to suit all who have a sense of adventure.
 Whether it is kayaking, gorge walking, raft building, wide games, bivouacking, table tennis, football, volleyball, camp concerts, tent life, tent inspection, washing up, trips to the coast or even shopping, there is something for everyone.
-There are optional extras including rock climbing, paint-balling, pony trekking etc.
+There are optional extras which can include rock climbing, paint-balling, white-water rafting etc.

 Whilst friendship and fun are really important, at the heart of camp is a person, Jesus Christ.
 He makes camp special in so many ways but especially as His gospel is taught and explained in the morning services and tent Bible studies.